 A swimmer snorkel can allow you to turn off the need to turn to breath so that you take more consecutive strokes without interruption.
 The action of breathing might still be difficult or disruptive, so being able to repeat more stroke movements without disruption can be helpful – because stronger stroke skills will support your work on breathing skills too.

 A swimmer may use a Tempo Trainer to draw attention to a particular moment of the stroke that is timed to the BEEP.

 A pull buoy is most commonly used to lift up sinking hips, so the swimmer can enjoy swimming parallel to the surface.
-But the skill of swimming parallel to the surface requires that the swimmer build a tensile frame through core of the body (including the pelvis and thighs) and then send water flowing under this frame to give it lift.
-But a pull buoy artificially supports and replaces the core’s role causing it to collapse and disconnect from the front of the body.
-Whatever patterns the swimmer is training with the upper body while pulling with a buoy is not disconnected from its essential relationship to the core.
-There is virtually no situation I can think of where this is a good idea in the long-view of swimmer development.
+But the skill of swimming parallel to the surface requires that the swimmer build a tensile frame through the core of the body (including the pelvis and thighs) and then send water flowing under this frame to give it lift.
+But a pull buoy artificially supports (with a vertical force, no less) and replaces the core’s role causing it to collapse and disconnect from the front of the body.
+Whatever patterns the swimmer is using for the upper body, the buoy causes it to disconnect from its essential relationship to the core.
+Because of this disruption in essential connections there is virtually no situation I can think of where this is a good idea to use one in the long-term view of swimmer development.